Advanced Motor Fuels in Brazil

 The main policy instruments behind the evolutions that will subsidize the future growth of biofuels in Brazil include the following:

-- The Brazilian Program for Production and Use of Biodiesel (PNPB), created in 2005 to further stimulate energy, economic, and social objectives, and foster feedstock production among small farmers.
+- The Brazilian Program for Production and Use of Biodiesel (PNPB) was created by Law No. 11,097/2005, on January 13, 2005 (Brazil 2005), to further stimulate energy, economic, and social objectives and foster feedstock production among small farmers.

-- Flex fuel technology, established in 2003 to enable consumers to choose between E27 and E100.
+- Flex fuel technology was established in 2003 to enable consumers to choose between E27 and E100.

-- Biofuel addition on petroleum products.
-Since 2015, all automotive gasoline sold at retail contains, by mandate, a blend of 27% anhydrous ethanol, or E27.[3]
-The government also mandated that biodiesel be added to fossil diesel: a final blend of roughly 11% in 2021 and, since April 2023, 12%.[4]
+- Biofuel addition on petroleum products — Since 2015, all automotive gasoline sold at retail contains, by mandate, a blend of 27% anhydrous ethanol, or E27.[3]
+The government also mandated that biodiesel be added to fossil diesel.
+According to the chronogram stipulated by CNPE, there was a gradual increase in the mandatory blend of biodiesel in diesel fuel.
+In April 2023, the established mix was set at 12% and, since March 2024, 14%.[4]

-- Federal and state tax differentiation between renewables and fossil fuels,[5] establishing credit lines to support rural sugarcane producers and their cooperatives to select business plans and promote projects that consider the development, production, and commercialization of new industrial technologies for sugarcane biomass (E2G [second-generation ethanol], gasification, and more).[6]
+- Federal and state tax differentiation between renewables and fossil fuels[5] establishes credit lines to support rural sugarcane producers and their cooperatives to select business plans and promote projects that consider the development, production, and commercialization of new industrial technologies for sugarcane biomass (E2G [second-generation ethanol], gasification, and more).[6]

 - Brazil’s membership in the International Maritime Organization (IMO) and International Civil Aviation (ICAO)/Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).[8]

-- A pledged commitment to efficiency programs such as INOVAR-Auto, INNOVA-E, and other governmental initiatives dedicated to improving motor fuel efficiency.
+- A pledged commitment to efficiency programs, such as INOVAR-Auto, INOVA-E, and other governmental initiatives dedicated to improving efficiency and innovation.

 - Federal government approval of the framework of the Rota 2030 program (Law 13,755/2018) in December 2018 to foster efficiency and safety in vehicles produced in Brazil (Brazil 2018).

-- Provisional Measure 1,205 (30 December 2023) to Institutionalize the Green Mobility and Innovation Program (MOVER), which offers a broader approach for mobility than Rota 2030.
+- Provisional Measure 1,205 (December 30, 2023) enacted June 27, 2024, the Green Mobility and Innovation Program (MOVER), offer a broader approach for mobility than Rota 2030.
 MOVER’s goals include a well-to-wheel perspective, which will measure energetic efficiency and an objective for car manufacturers to use at least 50% recyclable components to achieve tax differentiation.
 After 2027, vehicles commercialized in Brazil will be evaluated using a “cradle to grave” life-cycle model.
-MOVER also includes a financial bonus for automakers who take into account some sustainable indicators.
+MOVER also includes a financial bonus for automakers that take into account some sustainable indicators.

-- Decree number 11,902 (30 January 2024), which restructures the Social Biofuel Seal and creates significant investments.
-Starting in 2024 with Brazilian real (BRL) 740 million, in 2026, BRL 1.6 billion will be allocated to strengthen biodiesel production and support family farming.
+- Decree number 11,902 (January 30, 2024), which restructures the Social Biofuel Seal (Brazil 2024a) and creates significant investments — Starting in 2024 with Brazilian real (BRL) 740 million, in 2026, BRL 1.6 billion will be allocated to strengthen biodiesel production and support family farming.
+Compared to year 2022, the number of registered families is estimated to grow by 120% this year.
+The Social Biofuel Seal is a fundamental instrument that has already guaranteed the participation of more than 54,000 family farmers in the biodiesel production chain (Brazil 2024e).
 This policy aims to strengthen family farming, especially in the North, Northeast, and semi-arid regions of Brazil.
-It also encourages the production of new crops, such as macaúba, and palm tree that is abundant in the Northeast of the country (Brazil 2024a).
+It also encourages the production of new crops, such as macaúba, and palm tree, which is abundant in northeastern Brazil (Brazil 2024a).

 Advanced Motor Fuels Statistics